NandodkarAmogh/Ristorante-Con-Fusion-React/README.md

 ## Overview
-This is a modern restaurant webpage featuring various serctions like about, menu and contact.
+This is a modern restaurant webpage featuring various sections like about, menu and contact.
 The users get to post reviews of the dishes and also submit their feedback.
 The data is fetched from a JSON server that was set up for the project.
 ### Demo

 ![](./public/assets/images/demo.gif)